ming-qiu/theia/README.md

 - Cut order
 - Editorial name (of the ScanBg element)
 - Shot code
-- Change to cut (if using ShotGrid)
+- Change to cut (if comparing to an older edit)
 - Work In/Out, Cut In/Out
 - Cut duration
 - Bg/Fg retime flags